eclipse-kuksa/kuksa.invehicle/kuksa-appmanager/wiki/development.md

 - `HAWKBIT_DEVICE` - unique for each device
 - `HAWKBIT_TOKEN`  - securitytoken for the device

+Optional settings: (When it is set hono server will be connected)
 - `HONO_SERVER`    - hono host:port for service hono-adapter-mqtt-vertx
 - `HONO_USERNAME`  - given username@tenant for registered device
 - `HONO_PASSWORD`  - given password for registered device